google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 5. Evidence-Based Arguments

 I would say that supporting your claims with credible sources is essential in academic writing.
-Avoid making assertions without providing evidence.
-Incorporate data, statistics, and research findings from established scholars to bolster your arguments with ease with good academic writing skills.
+Avoid making assertions without providing evidence to improve objectivity.

 Utilize in-text citations to acknowledge the source of your information and a comprehensive bibliography to provide complete details of the sources you consulted.
 Proper citation practices not only enhance credibility but also prevent plagiarism, which is the unauthorized use of another person’s ideas or work.